Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
-This version brings a number of bug fixes since 2.0.0 and a few enhancements, namely:
+This version brings a number of bug fixes since 2.0.1 and a few enhancements, namely:

-- CRON jobs are now scheduled according to their "periodicity", the status can be displayed using the "--status_only=1" flag

-- A new REST/JSON web service API is available (documented at: http://www.combodo.com/wiki/doku.php?id=advancedtopics:rest_json)

-Users' Portal:
-- New "Portal power user" profile.
-Combined with the "Portal user" profile, this additional profile gives access, from the portal, to ALL the tickets of the customer
-- Reopen and Close are done in a separate dialog box where the user will input requested data
-- On closed tickets, the user satisfaction and comments are displayed

-The Spanish and Japanese localizations have been reviewed and completed thanks to Miguel Turrubiates and Shoji Seki.
+- Modelization of VLANs on Subnet and Physical Interfaces
+- Brand new User Portal look and feel (no change in the behavior)
+- Forgot your password?
+Regain access to iTop without bothering an administrator
+- Automatic refresh of the lists in the dashboards, and for the shortcuts
+- Scalability: better support of large volumes of tickets, and in general with large volumes of data

-... and about 80 bug fixes!
+... and about 50 bug fixes!

-1.2 Should I upgrade to 2.0.1?
+1.2 Should I upgrade to 2.0.2?
     -------------------------------
 Considering that iTop 2.0.1 is fully compatible with iTop 2.0.0 and the number of bugs fixed, we recommend you to upgrade.

+Be aware that the User Portal appearance has significantly been changed.

 1.3 Special Thanks To:
     -----------------